 60 to 70 ng/mL (150-180 nmol/L)

-Note that although consensus medicine is slowly catching up, the program’s lower
+Note that consensus nutrition is only slowly catching up.

-This program target usually requires a vitamin D supplement, typically in the
+The program target usually requires a vitamin D supplement,

 Individual requirements vary with age, situation and season, so getting tested